Luckychoudharyy/Customer_Sentiment_analysis_project/README.md

 7. Value for money

 #### Guiding Questions
-- Stakeholders anticipate answers to various critical questions through this analysis, including:
+#### Stakeholders anticipate answers to various critical questions through this analysis, including:

 1. What are the key drivers of customer satisfaction and dissatisfaction?
 2. How does customer sentiment vary across different aspects of service, such as food quality, entertainment, and cabin staff interactions?
 3. Are there specific trends or patterns in customer feedback that indicate areas for improvement or opportunities for innovation?
-4. How do customer sentiments differ across different demographic groups or customer segments?
+4. How does British Airways' performance compare to competitors in terms of customer perceptions?

 ---